jadetrue/frontend-valuation-feature/README.md

 We would like you to:

-1. *Required*: Add a "Valuation changes" section to the page. `mock.png` has been provided as a design reference for this new feature
+1. *Required*: Add a "Valuation changes" section to the page. `design-mock-up.png` has been provided as a design reference for the page and `detail-design-mock-up.png` shows the specific feature to be added.
+Make use of existing fonts and styles to match the look and feel of the existing app rather than trying to match the mock up exactly.
   - sincePurchase is calculated by `recentValuation - originalPurchasePrice`
   - sincePurchasePercentage is calculated by `sincePurchase / originalPurchasePrice * 100`
   - annualAppreciation is calulcated by `sincePurchasePercentage / number of years since purchase`